-AJ Kumar is the founder of Limitless Publishing.
-He helps authors, experts, artists, coaches, and “gurus” build online platforms, design great customer experiences, and develop infinitely scalable brands.
-AJ has over 10 years of digital marketing experience, and has helped companies such as Salesforce, Mint, Intuit, and world-class industry thought leaders including Neil Patel, Timothy Sykes, Josh Flagg and Kimberly Snyder.
+AJ Kumar is the founder of Limitless Media Co.
+He helps CEO’s, authors, experts, artists, bloggers, coaches, and visionaries build media companies, design great customer experiences, and monetize infinitely scalable brands.
+AJ has over 10 years of digital marketing experience, and has helped companies such as Salesforce, Mint, Intuit, and world-class industry leading entrepreneurs including Neil Patel, Timothy Sykes, Josh Flagg and Kimberly Snyder.

 My story, has essentially been a hero’s journey to redefine what the elusive American Dream really is.
 On my journey, I’ve found that having real influence is about having the capability to make your world a better place, and hopefully, help as many people along the way as you can.

 My Grandpa moved to Oakland, California from India back in the 70’s.
 For his family this was an incredibly scary time.
 With no education, and little knowledge of American life, he did whatever he could to bring in income.